openenclave/openenclave/samples/tls_between_host_enclave/README.md

 It has the following properties:

-- Demonstrates attested TLS feature between a host and an enclave
+- Demonstrates attested TLS feature between an enclave application and a non enclave application
 - Use of mbedTLS within enclaves for TLS
 - Enclave APIs used:
   - oe_generate_attestation_certificate